chrisridd/opendj-utils/README.md

 * topology2dot - displays a replication topology in Graphviz DOT format
 * dumpber - pretty-print BER-encoded files

+The bbedit directory contains some useful things if you use a Mac and BBEdit or TextWrangler.

 Ludovic Poitou has some tools on [github too](https://github.com/ludomp/opendj-utils).

 Note these are all unofficial and not supported in any way by ForgeRock.
 If